rushisangani/BiometricAuthentication/README.md

     print(error.message())
 }
 ```
 - When reason specified as empty - default will be used based on the device.
-- Ex. for iPhone X - Confirm your face to authenticate.
-- For other devices - Confirm your fingerprint to authenticate.
+Ex. for iPhone X - "Confirm your face to authenticate.",  For other devices - "Confirm your fingerprint to authenticate."

 - Alternatively you can check before authentication by:
 ```swift